MrKaszeba19/PapajLang/README.md

-clone | Clone the value being on the top of the stack keep | Keeps the top n values on the stack copy | Copies the top n values on the stack and puts them on the stack sort | Sorts a stack mcopy | Copies the top n values on the stack and puts them on the stack in reversed order rem | Remove a value from the top of the stack clear | Clear entire stack
+clone | Clone the value being on the top of the stack keep | Keeps the top n values on the stack copy | Copies the top n values on the stack and puts them on the stack sort | Sorts a stack according to numerical values strsort | Sorts the strings alphabetically mcopy | Copies the top n values on the stack and puts them on the stack in reversed order rem | Remove a value from the top of the stack clear | Clear entire stack